 A risk that is high-outrage is likely to alarm people even if it is low-hazard – that is, not terribly dangerous.
 A risk that’s low-outrage tends to be shrugged off even if it’s high-hazard.

 Microcephaly is obviously a high-outrage risk.
 We know very few people, and no parents, who can look at a news photo of a microcephalic infant without shuddering.
 Microcephaly is also high-hazard, of course, in terms of its often horrific impact on baby and family.
 And if the Zika connection proves true and not rare, microcephaly will become a more serious hazard in terms of frequency as well.
-But it’s the outrage, not the hazard, link is to a PDF file that provokes people’s strong emotional response.
+But it’s the outrage, not the hazard, that provokes people’s strong emotional response.
 This is true even though microcephaly hazard is really high and people genuinely believe that’s why they’re upset; other even higher hazards fail to arouse similar concern because they lack enough outrage factors.

 The same list of outrage factors also determines which claims about the cause of a risk people are tempted to believe.